Microsoft/azure-docs.pt-pt/articles/cost-management/manage-budgets.md

 ---
-title: Gira orçamentos de Cloudyn no Azure | Documentos da Microsoft
+title: Gerenciar orçamentos do Cloudyn no Azure
 description: Este artigo ajuda-o a criar rapidamente os orçamentos e começar a geri-los no Cloudyn.
 services: cost-management
 keywords: ''